nextfoam/baram-pages/_posts/meshguide/2023-09-05-meshguide-post.md

 ---
 layout: post
-title: BARAM-Snappy Guide
+title: baramMesh Guide
 category: meshguide
 ---

-# BARAM-Snappy Guide
+# baramMesh Guide

-BARAM-Snappy is pre-processing (meshing) module.
-BARAM-Snappy means BARAM + snappyHexMesh.
+baramMesh is pre-processing (meshing) module. baramMesh means BARAM + snappyHexMesh.

-And as you can guess it is based on snappyHexMesh.

-So, it is for the BARAM users who want to make mesh of the BARAM or OpenFOAM.
+It is for the BARAM users who want to make mesh of the BARAM or OpenFOAM.

-And we provide the guide of BARAM-Snappy.
+And we provide the guide of baramMesh.

 The first one if for internal flow.
 (Mixing Pipe)

-And the second one is for outernal flow.
-(Drone)
+And the second one is for outernal flow. (drivAer)

 <ul>
   {% assign sorted_posts = site.categories.mesh | sort: 'title' %}